Best Everyday Carry Mistakes You Need To Avoid

 Some tools can do some pretty incredible stuff.

-While it’s very cool that a tool can help you eat with proper manners (fork and spoon), is it really going to keep you alive in a desperate situation?
+While it’s very cool that a tool can help you eat with proper manners (fork and spoon), is it going to keep you alive in a desperate situation?

 The Most Common Everyday Carry Build Mistakes